jakereiser/chess-puzzle/README.md

 ## How to Play
 1. Click "New Puzzle" to start a challenge
 2. Make the best moves to solve the puzzle
-3. Use the "💡 Hint" button if you need help - it will highlight the piece to move
+3. Use the hint button if you need help
 4. **Easy Mode**: Puzzles rated 400-1500 with unlimited hints available
-5. **Hard Mode**: Puzzles rated 1500-2000 with maximum 3 hints (resets streak)
+5. **Hard Mode**: Puzzles rated 1500-2000 with maximum 3 hints
-6. **Hikaru Mode**: Puzzles rated 1800-3050 with no hints allowed - ultimate challenge!
+6. **Hikaru Mode**: Puzzles rated 1800-3050 with no hints allowed!
 7. Solve puzzles to build your streak!
-8. Enjoy the enhanced celebration messages with chess jokes and wisdom!

 ## API Endpoints
 - `GET /` - Main game page